 Most of the manipulation tasks as we humans accomplish during the day are very knowledge intensive, even though it seems that we are not even consciously thinking about them.
 As Pratt has claimed in his article "Is a Cambrian Explosion Coming for Robotics?"
 [6]: "The key problems in robot capability yet to be solved are those of generalizable knowledge representation and of cognition based on that representation.".
-But before the knowledge can be represented and reasoned about it first has to be acquired.
-This is a particularly tricky task as the type of knowledge that is most critically needed is commonsense and naive physics knowledge, the knowledge that all humans have and apply without even being aware of it and often have difficulties in formulating it.
+However before the knowledge can be represented and reasoned about it first has to be acquired.
+This is a particularly tricky task as the type of knowledge that is most critically needed is commonsense and naive physics knowledge, the knowledge that all humans have and apply without even being aware of it and which they often have difficulties in formulating.

 Modern technology, in particular games and virtual reality, gives us novel ways of acquiring commonsense and naive physics knowledge.
-Instead of engineering this knowledge [7], [8], [9] or crowd sourcing it [10], [11] we can set up tasks in games that require the commonsense and naive physics reasoning, as people to perform the tasks and mine the knowledge from the observed behavior.
+Instead of engineering this knowledge [7], [8], [9] or crowd sourcing it [10], [11] we can set up tasks in games that require commonsense and naive physics reasoning, allowing people to perform the tasks and for the knowledge to then be mined from the observed behavior.